Siemens says investigating reports its turbines sent to Crimea

-MOSCOW German firm Siemens (SIEGn.DE) said on Friday it had set up a task force to investigate reports that its turbines had been delivered to Crimea for use in Russian-built power plants.
+MOSCOW (Reuters) - German firm Siemens (SIEGn.DE) said on Friday it had set up a task force to investigate reports that its turbines had been delivered to Crimea for use in Russian-built power plants.

 A report by Reuters published on July 5 cited three sources with knowledge of the delivery as saying Russia had delivered electricity turbines made by Siemens to Crimea.